-Instagram allows people to post pictures and share them with friends, fans, and family.
+Instagram allows people to post and share pictures with friends, fans, and family.
 That connectivity comes with risks.
-Private and personal images can be misused and shared across the platform by bullies or criminals.
+Bullies or criminals can misuse and share private and personal images across the platform.

->

-> What if this happens to you?
+What if this happens to you?
 What do you do about it?
 Here are the best ways to get pictures removed from the world’s biggest image platform:

 1. Ask the Poster to Remove It

 This might seem obvious, but in many cases, if an Instagram account posts pictures of you that you don’t like, you can simply ask them to remove them.
 Simply visit the account profile that posted your picture, politely ask them to remove it, and link to the photo in question.